 - You should apply if you are intending to pursue an academic career in a university or an institution where intensive research is a core function.
 We think of our PhD students as research and teaching apprentices who are in training for the academic profession.
 In your statement of purpose, the Admissions Committee will especially be looking out for evidence of passion for research and hunger for knowledge.

 - You should prepare a high quality research proposal indicating a research topic that is aligned with a potential supervisor’s research interests and the overall research interests of the LKY School.
 We regard PhD students as junior research collaborators and, as such, they are an essential part of the School’s research community.
 You would be expected to contribute actively and productively to our research activities and publication output.
-The LKY School has identified 5 broad research areas that we will be focusing on in the coming years:
+The 3 broad research areas are:

 - Social Policy in Asia and Singapore